 Catriona spends her free time exploring the Island with her family, her friends and her two-year-old Aussiedoodle.
 She enjoys camping, hiking and scuba diving.

 Max has been practicing injury law since 1996.
 He has resolved hundreds of claims from road accidents, slip and trip accidents, aircraft crashes and other traumatic events.
 He routinely acts for people with serious and permanent injuries.
 Most of his cases are against institutional defendants, including ICBC and other insurance companies.
 He spent six years providing legal services to ICBC.
 That gave him an insider’s knowledge of how insurance companies defend claims.
 During that time he also acted as an arbitrator, ruling on liability assessments by ICBC adjusters.

 Before turning to law, Max spent six years as an engineering technologist.
 He planned oil exploration and drilling projects throughout western Canada.
 He practiced law in Prince George for six years before moving to Victoria in 2002.

 Post Graduate Diploma (Honours) in Energy Management Technology - Southern Alberta Institute of Technology, 1987.

 Diploma in Oil and Gas Technology - British Columbia Institute of Technology, 1984

-Former President of the Cariboo Bar Association for one term
+Former President of the Cariboo Bar Association

 Member of the Law Society of British Columbia